 The OSHA Hazard Communication Standard (HCS) provides workers exposed to hazardous chemicals with right-to-know the identities and hazards of those materials, as well as appropriate protective measures.

-OSHA is an acronym for the Occupational Safety and Health Administration, a governmental agency part of the United States Department of Labor.
+OSHA is an acronym for the Occupational Safety and Health Administration, a governmental agency part of the United States Department of Labor established with federal visitorial powers to inspect and examine workplaces.

 Under OSHA, employers have the responsibility and obligation to provide a safe workplace.
 This includes providing workers with:

-- A workplace that does not have serious hazards and adhering to the safety and health standards that OSHA has set forth.
+- A workplace that does not have serious hazards and adheres to the safety and health standards that OSHA has set forth.

 - Proper training, keeping accurate records, performing tests to ensure a safe workplace.